 They were analyzed by flow cytometry after incubation with monoclonal antibodies in order to assess their viability.

-The quantification of the viable cells isolated revealed an expressive loss in the middle layer of the centrifuged samples (Fig 3, 4); also the culture of these stem cells did not reach the adipogenic phenotype.
+The quantification of the viable cells isolated revealed an expressive loss in the middle layer of the centrifuged samples (Figures 3 and 4); also the culture of these stem cells did not reach the adipogenic phenotype.

 However a great concentration was found in the stromal vascular fraction-SVF (the pellet) (Fig 5, illustrated by the green arrow) due to the force of the centifugation process and after one week of adipogenic induction, fully differentiated cells of adipogenic lineage were obtained from this SVF.